Welcome to Derbyshire

 Take a trip to Bakewell and discover this charming Derbyshire Dales town.
 You'll find great shopping, plenty of spaces to relax and the famous Bakewell Pudding confection.

+A unique mix of indoor and outdoor experiences to keep the family entertained.
+Don't miss the Enchanted Forest Play area.
 Enjoy the great outdoors with all the family at Conkers.

 YHA Eyam is an ideal location for enjoying one of the many circular cycling routes around the lovely Peak District.